turingschool/backend-curriculum-site/module3/projects/battleshift.md

 ## Requirements

 Your app will only be assessed for what has made it into production.
-Your evaluator will use your production URL to run a [spec harness](https://github.com/turingschool-examples/battleshift_spec_harness) to determine completion.
+Your evaluator will use your production URL to run a [spec harness](https://github.com/turingschool-examples/battleshift_spec_harness) to check basic functionality.
+However, it is expected that you write more thorough tests on your application.

 Use the rubric below to self assess your project and bring this to the eval with your instructor.
 Be prepared to show examples for each box you check.